-Roof Vacuum is very important in some of the older Cape homes.
+Roof Vacuum is crucial in some of the older Cape homes.
 Homes built pre 1970 will have the danger of lead poison and other chemicals.
-These chemicals would have been airborne from industries pre 1970.
-Our roof vacuum machine is massive and stands outside the home.
+These chemicals would have been airborne from industries pre-1970.

 The Dangers of Roof Dust